sadiq5566/support-portal/README.md

 1. **How it works**

-   * The UI sends a context-rich prompt to your configured backend service, which in turn calls OpenAI (recommended).
-The assistant returns suggested text that the user may accept or edit.
+   * The frontend form sends the user’s input directly to the OpenAI API.
+   * OpenAI returns generated text, which is shown in the UI.
+   * The user can accept, edit, or discard the suggested text.

 2. **Privacy & retention**

-   * Keep prompts minimal and avoid sending unnecessary PII.
+   * Keep prompts as minimal as possible — avoid sending any sensitive or personal information (PII) from the frontend.
-   * Prefer a server-side proxy so keys are never exposed in the browser.
-   * If storing AI outputs, make retention policies explicit and minimal.
+   * Since API keys are stored on the frontend, they can be exposed — use client-side protections like environment variables and domain restrictions to reduce risk.
+   * If you choose to store AI outputs locally (e.g. browser storage), make it optional and clearly inform users about how long the data is kept.
 3. **Error handling**

-   * The UI gracefully degrades if the AI service is unavailable: it shows helpful guidance and allows manual input.
+   * If the OpenAI API is unavailable or returns an error, the UI should:
+            * Show a friendly error message or fallback guidance
+            * Allow the user to continue writing manually without blocking the form.

 ---